MacOS 9

 - Sherlock II.
 Although the new interface is controversial (it

-resembles Quicktime 4's Movie Player), Sherlock II offers
+resembled Quicktime 4's Movie Player), Sherlock II offers additional

-allows you to store id and password combinations in a secure file,
+you to store id and password combinations in a secure file, so that you

-Chooser, Network Browser allows you to choose from a variety of
+Network Browser allows you to choose from a variety of different

-different network services from a single menu system.
-It also
+network services from a single menu system.
+It also supports SLP and

 Additional Features

-existing support of languages, including Arabic, Hebrew, and
+support of languages, including Arabic, Hebrew, and Chinese.

 - ColorSync 3.
 Apple's color calibration software gives users